Aelay: Production

-In May 2019, YNOT Studios announced their collaboration with director duo Pushkar-Gayathri's newly launched production studio Wallwatcher Films, for Halitha Shameem's new project titled as Aelay.
+In May 2019, YNOT Studios announced their collaboration with director duo Pushkar–Gayathri's newly launched production studio Wallwatcher Films, for Halitha Shameem's new project titled Aelay.
 Both the directors also joined the film's team as the creative director, with Shameem revealed that she had written the script nine years back, and was waiting for the right producer.
 She earlier worked as an assistant to Pushkar and Gayathri, whom agreed to produce the film after her narration.
-The film is touted to be a neo-realistic comedy set in rural areas, with the relationship dynamics between a father and son at its core.
-Shameem decided to rope in Samuthirakani and Manikandan, whom were a part of the director's Sillu Karuppatti (2019), essaying the roles of father and son, whereas the rest of the cast were non-actors from the village of Manjunayakanpatti in Dindigul district.

-Principal photography of the film took place in Palani on 3 May 2019, where the makers planned to shoot the film in a single stretch.
-The shooting of the film was completed on 1 July 2019.
+The film was touted to be a neo-realistic comedy set in rural areas, with the relationship dynamics between a father and son at its core.
+Shameem decided to cast Samuthirakani and Manikandan, whom were a part of the director's Sillu Karuppatti (2019), essaying the roles of father and son, whereas the rest of the cast were non-actors from the village of Manjunayakanpatti in Dindigul district.
+Principal photography began in Palani on 3 May 2019, where the makers planned to shoot the film in a single stretch, and wrapped on 1 July 2019.

 Soundtrack

-The film songs are composed by Kaber Vasuki and Aruldev.
-The original Background score is composed by Aruldev, as he earlier worked with Halitha Shameem in her debut film Poovarasam Peepee (2014).
+The songs are composed by Kaber Vasuki and Aruldev.
+The original score is composed by Aruldev, as he earlier worked with Shameem in her debut film Poovarasam Peepee (2014).
 The soundtrack album features six songs with lyrics written by Kaber Vasuki, Halitha Shameem, M. K. Kadal Vendhan and K. Chitrasenan.
 The album was released by Sony Music on 1 February 2021.

 Release

-The film was initially scheduled for a theatrical release in September 2019, but was postponed due to the post-production delays and COVID-19 pandemic.
+The film was initially scheduled for a theatrical release in September 2019, but was postponed due to the post-production delays and the COVID-19 pandemic.
 The official trailer of the film was released on the occasion of Republic Day, 26 January 2021 and the film's release date of 12 February 2021 was announced.

-However, a day before the scheduled release, the makers withdrawn the plans for theatrical release and was further announced that the film will be aired directly through Star Vijay on 28 February 2021.
-It was revealed that the theatre owners and distributors issued a red card against the film's production house YNOT Studios, over the digital release of Dhanush's Jagame Thandhiram (2021), and stated that the distributors will not screen any of the upcoming films belonging to the production company.
-Also the exhibitors demand of an OTT premiere only after 30-days of its theatrical run was one of the decision that the makers went straight ahead for a television premiere.
-Irrespective of this, a special screening for the film was held on 25 February 2021 at Sathyam cinemas in Chennai.

-After its television premiere, the film premiered through Netflix on 5 March 2021.
+A day before the scheduled release, the makers withdrew plans for theatrical release and further announced that the film will be aired directly through Star Vijay on 28 February 2021.
+Exhibitors demanded a film should have its streaming premiere only after 30-days of theatrical run, this was one of the reasons that the makers went for a straight-to-television premiere.
+After its television premiere, the film began streaming via Netflix from 5 March 2021.